-Tourism Nova Scotia was established as a Crown corporation in April 2015.
-Shortly after, we embarked on a strategic planning exercise and unveiled our strategic plan in November 2015.
-The plan outlines how Tourism Nova Scotia will help lead the industry to achieve the goal set out in the Ivany Report to reach $4 billion in annual tourism revenues by 2024.
+Tourism Nova Scotia's strategic plan, Driving Export Revenue, outlines how Tourism Nova Scotia will help lead the industry to achieve the goal set out in the Ivany Report to reach $4 billion in annual tourism revenues by 2024.
 The plan also identifies roles for Nova Scotia tourism stakeholders so we can all work together as efficiently and effectively as possible to achieve the $4b goal.

 The four pillars of Tourism Nova Scotia’s strategy are: